Ovulation Symptoms: What They Are & What They Mean

 If you are thinking of getting pregnant, you must have heard that females should try while they are ovulating.
 There must be many questions in mind regarding: What is ovulation?
 How is pregnancy connected to it?
-What are its symptoms of Ovulation?
+What are the symptoms of ovulation?
 Ovulation is a process that every woman goes through once a month.
 It is a phase in the menstrual cycle where the ovary releases a mature egg.

-A female can only get pregnant when she have sex during the five days before ovulation or on the day of ovulation.
+A female can only get pregnant when she has sex during the five days before ovulation or on the day of ovulation.
 A female opting for an IVF treatment must record her ovulation period.
 Sometime after ovulation, the fertility clinic may have you start taking a GnRH antagonist or a GnRH agonist so that the doctor can have complete control over the ovulation cycle.
-There are several signs that can indicate your ovulation cycle.
+There are several signs of ovulation that can indicate your ovulation cycle.
 In this blog, we will cover all your dilemmas about ovulation in depth.

 What is Ovulation?

 Ovulation is a process that occurs when the ovary releases a mature egg.
 After its release, the egg moves down the fallopian tube and stays there for 12 to 24 hours to get fertilized.
 It usually occurs mid-cycle, around two weeks or so before menstruation starts.

 Tight regulation and controlled changes between the following hormones are crucial for developing and releasing an oocyte into the adnexal uterine structures.
 The fluctuation between the following hormones regulates ovulation.